gshanemiller/kvbench/README.md

 this file with average key length of `28956348/4545921` about 6 chars or less. `28956348` is the filesize of `dict.txt` including whitespaces.

-We'll now benachmark this file using three algorithms:
+We'll now benachmark this file using four algorithms:

 * Cuckoo hash map
 * Facebook's F14 hash map
 * HOT Trie
+* ART Trie

 The first benchmark will be explained at length.
 The other two will be summarized.